parvezkhan9311/DevProjects/README.md

-Student Management System is a Spring Boot project designed to perform complete CRUD operations (Create, Read, Update, and Delete) for managing resources on a server.
+Student Management project is designed to perform complete CRUD operations (Create, Read, Update, and Delete) for managing resources on a server.
 The application is designed with a modular architecture, allowing easy extension and scalability.
 While the backend is complete, the project has immense potential for further enhancements, such as integrating a modern UI for a complete user experience.